 In 2007, ElderLawAnswers reported on another study, also by Dr. Harrington, that found that raising minimum staffing requirements has a direct impact on the quality of care nursing home residents receive.

-For more on nursing homes, click here.
+For more on choosing and evaluating nursing homes, read this article.